Table of Contents

 Positive stains

-- B cell markers (e.g. CD20, PAX5, CD79a, BOB1, OCT2), cyclin D1, BCL2, IgD (J Hematop 2012;5:169)
+- B cell markers (e.g., CD20, PAX5, CD79a, BOB1, OCT2), cyclin D1, BCL2, IgD (J Hematop 2012;5:169)

-- Usually CD5 positive and CD43 positive
+- Usually CD5 and CD43

 - More frequently CD5 negative and CD43 negative than overt mantle cell lymphoma (Semin Diagn Pathol 2018;35:76, J Hematop 2012;5:169)

-- Variable SOX11 positivity
+- Variable SOX11

-- 7/16 cases (44%) were positive (Haematologica 2012;97:270)
+- 7/16 cases (44%) (Haematologica 2012;97:270)

-- 100% positive (number of cases not clearly specified, J Hematop 2012;5:169)
+- 100% (number of cases not clearly specified) (J Hematop 2012;5:169)

 Flow cytometry description

-- Clonal in situ mantle cell neoplasia cells may be detected by flow cytometry but this may require careful gating strategies due to the presence of nonclonal B cells present in involved lymph nodes
+- Clonal in situ mantle cell neoplasm cells may be detected by flow cytometry but this may require careful gating strategies due to the presence of nonclonal B cells present in involved lymph nodes

-- Phenotype is indistinguishable from typical mantle cell lymphoma:
+- Phenotype is indistinguishable from typical mantle cell lymphoma

 Molecular / cytogenetics description

-- Characteristic translocation t(11;14) IGH-CCND1 results in overexpression of cyclin D1 (Virchows Arch 2016;468:245)
+- Characteristic translocation t(11;14) IGH::CCND1 results in overexpression of cyclin D1 (Virchows Arch 2016;468:245)

 Sample pathology report